Rudolf Raff

-Rudolf Albert Raff (November 10, 1941 – January 5, 2019) was an American biologist, and James H. Rudy Professor of Biology at Indiana University.
-He was known for research in, and promotion of, evolutionary developmental biology.
-He was also director of the Indiana Molecular Biology Institute.
+Rudolf Albert Raff (November 10, 1941 – January 5, 2019) was an American biologist, and the James H. Rudy Professor of Biology at Indiana University.
+He was renowned for his research in, and promotion of, evolutionary developmental biology.
+Additionally, he served as the director of the Indiana Molecular Biology Institute.

 Life

 Raff was born in Shawnigan, Quebec in 1941 to a family of Jewish immigrants from Eastern Europe.
 He graduated from Pennsylvania State University with a B.S. in 1963, and from Duke University with a Ph.D. in 1967.
 He died in 2019 in Bloomington Hospital, Indiana, at the age of 77.

 Awards

 Raff was a 1987 Guggenheim Fellow.

 He won the 2004 Sewall Wright Award, and won the A.O.
 Kovalevsky Medal in 2001.

 He was a Fellow of the American Association for the Advancement of Science.